How do I add segments and target content to specific subscribers?

 If a subscriber does not meet the conditions of the segment/s that has been set up, then content will not be displayed within the email.
 Therefore, you may need to include a fallback.

-For example, if you have set up one segment to display a hero banner specifically to subscribers that live in the state of Victoria, you will need to set up a fallback hero banner and segment that displays and targets everyone else.
-If you don't, subscribers that don't live in Victoria will receive an email with no hero banner.
+For example, if you have set up one segment to display a hero banner specifically to subscribers that has Scoop Points less than 2,500 or a segment that targets anyone with points, you will need to set up fallback content and segment that displays and targets everyone else.
+If you don't, subscribers that don't have any points will receive an email with no hero banner.

 To do this, you'll need to set up another segment that targets those who don't meet the criteria for the first segment.